Mass Layoffs Summary

 Geographic Distribution

-Among the four census regions, the West recorded the highest number of separations due
+Among the four census regions, the West had the highest number of extended mass layoff

-extended mass layoff events in the third quarter of 2011 resided within metropolitan
+extended mass layoff events in the first quarter resided within metropolitan areas.
+Among

-areas.
-Among the 372 metropolitan areas, Los Angeles-Long Beach-Santa Ana, Calif.,
+the 372 metropolitan areas, Los Angeles-Long Beach-Santa Ana, Calif., had the highest

-reported the highest number of resident initial claimants.
-New York-Northern New Jersey-
+number of resident initial claimants.
+(See table B.)

 Note